 Athens is a bustling, somewhat chaotic city.
 It’s most famous for its extraordinary relics from antiquity.
 Athens is worth a visit just to get a glimpse of the ancient world.
 Western civilization began in Athens, as did democracy.
 The city’s golden age didn’t last that long.
 The Romans took over and later the Ottomans.
 Athens spent far longer under the dominion of foreign powers than it did inventing democracy and invading Perisa.
 But in its days of glory, it forged a cultural and political legacy that still shapes the world we live in.

-Gay travellers have long been attracted to Athens.
+Gay travelers have long been attracted to Athens.
 Same-sex relationships took place in Ancient Greece and were not frowned upon.
 You’ll find a decent gay scene in Athens and lots of dreamy men.

 Athens is more than an open-air museum.
 It has a great food scene, many bars and cafe, not to mention nightlife and some excellent hotels.
 Athens was once considered a flyover city.
 A place you may briefly visit on your way to and from the Greek islands.
 That reputation is no longer deserved.
 Athens is a city on the rise.